-Tribulus (Tribulus terrestris), also called gokshura, is used as a powder that is created from the aerial parts, but particularly the fruits of the plant species.
-It is utilized as an ingredient in one of the premier rasayana preparations called chyavanprash.
+Tribulus (Tribulus terrestris), also called gokshura, is used as a powder that is created from the fruits and seeds of the plant species.
+It is utilized as an ingredient in one of the premier rasayana preparations called chyawanprash.

 In Ayurveda, it is identified for its health enhancing effects on genitourinary system, which includes the urinary tract as well as the reproductive organs.
 Helpful for building reproductive tissues (shukra dhatu), tribulus is likewise a tonic for the kidneys, supports healthy prostate function and promotes physical strength and fertility.
 Acting as a diuretic, it encourages the healthy flow of urine and is soothing to urinary disorders.

 Dosha: Tribulus is balancing for all three doshas, especially Vata.